Who are you, and what do you do?

 What would be your dream setup?

-I remember having tech culture shock when I first entered the federal government (at another agency which had Macs and the Gmail..), but at the end of the day, I really only needed the Microsoft Suite for tech policy memos even if Google Docs would have been nicer for collaboration.
+I remember having tech culture shock when I first entered the federal government (at another agency that had Macs and the Gmail..), but at the end of the day, I really only needed the Microsoft Suite for tech policy memos even if Google Docs would have been nicer for collaboration.
 Thus my dream setup isn't about more RAM or even different software, my dream setup would be the same software working as it works at home and it'd be interoperable across agencies.

-Sean Boots of the Canadian Digital Service has created isthisblockedinmydepartment.ca to identify a baseline of what is blocked across Candian agencies.
+Sean Boots of the Canadian Digital Service has created isthisblockedinmydepartment.ca to identify a baseline of what is blocked across Canadian agencies.
 I love this project and would love to see it replicated for the U.S. by government or intrepid researchers.
 If you're interested in conducting this evaluation or just learning more about what the federal government uses, GSA keeps a list of negotiated gov terms of service.